Mike Bullard (comedian): Television

-His stand-up career led him to becoming the host of Open Mike with Mike Bullard in 1997.
-The late-night talk variety show is considered the first successful Canadian attempt at the genre.
+Bullard's stand-up career led him to television in 1993 with a regular spot on Friday Night! with Ralph Benmergui, produced by Breslin, before becoming a late-night host in his own right as the host of Open Mike with Mike Bullard in 1997.
+The late-night talk variety show was considered the first successful Canadian attempt at the genre, following the previous failures of 90 Minutes Live and Friday Night!.
 The show aired nightly for six seasons on The Comedy Network and the CTV Television Network and won two Gemini Awards during its run.

 At its peak, Open Mike had higher Canadian ratings than The Tonight Show with Jay Leno and Late Show with David Letterman.
+In 2003, Bullard's contract with CTV was to expire.
+After CTV allegedly offered him only a one-year contract and limited control over the show - with longtime television critic Bill Brioux alleging that CTV had told him at one point that his show was to be cancelled, Bullard was hired away by Global with a multi-year deal to host The Mike Bullard Show in the same timeslot, with much of the same staff and sketches as Open Mike.

-After leaving CTV when his contract expired in 2003, Bullard accused executives at his old network of not supporting the show and of being "dysfunctional", resulting in countercharges of "bitterness" against Bullard who was described as having "burned his bridges" with CTV and the Comedy Network.
+After leaving CTV, Bullard accused executives at his old network of not supporting the show and of being "dysfunctional"; in turn, they noted his "bitterness" after having "burned his bridges" with CTV and the Comedy Network.

-In 2003, Bullard was hired away by Global with a multi-year deal to host The Mike Bullard Show in the same timeslot, with much of the same staff and sketches as Open Mike.
-However, the new show was cancelled on March 12, 2004, after 13 weeks due to poor ratings against The Daily Show with Jon Stewart which CTV aired against Bullard's new show.
+The new show on Global was cancelled on March 12, 2004, after 13 weeks, due to poor ratings against The Daily Show with Jon Stewart, which CTV aired against it.

 Radio

 Following his television show's cancellation, Bullard resumed his career as a stand-up comic playing in comedy clubs such as Yuk Yuk's, released a comedy CD, did commercials for a weight loss clinic, and made a cameo appearance at the Gemini Awards taking part in a skit in which he played a corpse protesting "I'm not dead yet!" while paramedics removed him from the stage.
 In October 2006, Bullard launched an uncensored morning satellite radio show on XM Canada's Laugh Attack channel; the program was cancelled after five months.

-Bullard returned to TV to host HouseCapades, a real estate series depicting the lighter side of selling one's home, in 2006.
-In August 2009, Bullard became the host of The Mike Bullard Show on Talk820 Radio (CHAM-AM) in Hamilton, Ontario, however his evening show was cancelled when CHAM switched to a country music format in July 2010.
+Bullard returned to television to host HouseCapades, a reality series which aired 250 episodes from 2005 to 2007, featuring people showcasing their homes for sale.
+In August 2009, he became the host of The Mike Bullard Show on Talk820 (CHAM) in Hamilton, Ontario; his evening show was cancelled when CHAM switched to a country music format in July 2010.

-From 2010 to 2016, Bullard hosted Beyond the Mic with Mike Bullard weekdays at noon on Newstalk 1010 in Toronto.
+He hosted Beyond the Mic with Mike Bullard weekdays at noon on Newstalk 1010 (CFRB) in Toronto from 2010 until 2016 when he was terminated after being arrested for allegedly harassing his ex-girlfriend.

-He returned to broadcasting in October 2018 on Sauga 960 AM in Mississauga as host with Lawrence Morganstern of the afternoon drive time show, The Getaway.
+Bullard returned to broadcasting in October 2018 on Sauga 960 AM in Mississauga as host with Lawrence Morganstern of the afternoon drive time show, The Getaway.
 The show ceased production in late January 2019.

 From 2019 to 2020, Bullard hosted a podcast, You Too with Mike Bullard.